 A couple of months later, the league changed the overtime rules for the playoffs to ensure that both teams get to touch the ball at least once - so this game literally changed the sport.

-It takes some guts to attempt a no-look pass in the NFL, but to do it in the NFL Championship, when your team are down in the fourth quarter, and to complete that pass to the very receiver that everyone in the stadium knows should be the target takes something special.
+It takes some guts to attempt a no-look pass in the NFL, but to do it in the Super Bowl, when your team are down in the fourth quarter, and to complete that pass to the very receiver that everyone in the stadium knows should be the target takes something special.

 Back on 13th February at SoFi Stadium, on a 2nd and 7 from the Cincinnati Bengals' 46-yard line, Matthew Stafford snapped the ball, dropped back to survey the field and looked right.

-He'd already thrown two interceptions in the NFL showpiece, and who knows what his legacy would have been if this one was picked or even deflected for an incompletion.
+He'd already thrown two interceptions in Super Bowl LVI, and who knows what his legacy would have been if this one was picked or even deflected for an incompletion.